 Day 4.
 (Wednesday) SEVILLE – GRANADA

 After breakfast we’ll head east following the Caliphate Road to reach the heart of Andalusia observing an endless number of olive trees on our way to Granada, an incredible and amazing monumental environment, the last stronghold of the Moorish Kingdom up to 1492.
 We’ll visit the world-famous Alhambra complex with its imposing Alcazaba fortress, the Palace of Charles V, and the Generalife Gardens, fountains, gardens, and courtyards that with their sights and sounds have inspired authors such as Washington Irving in his “Tales of the Alhambra” by Washington Irving.
 Free time in the afternoon.
 We recommend you to visit the Cathedral and the Royal Chapel that houses the tombs of the Catholic Monarchs or stroll through the Albaicín neighborhood and enjoy the beautiful views of the Alhambra from the Mirador de San Nicolás.
 Dinner and accommodation at the hotel.
 Optionally you can see a Gipsy Flamenco Show held in a cave-house at Sacromonte Quarter.

 Day 5.
 (Thursday) GRANADA – VALENCIA

 Day 6.
 (Friday) VALENCIA – BARCELONA

 Breakfast at the hotel.
 Free time in the morning to discover on your own pace this fascinating Mediterranean city.
-You can visit Oceanogràfic, the largest aquarium in Europe, a true homage to our planet's seas and oceans.
-Is made up of different buildings, housing examples of the most important ecosystems from each of the planet's seas and oceans and also a Dolphinarium, the largest in Europe.
+You can visit the Oceanogràfic, the largest aquarium in Europe, a true homage to our planet’s seas and oceans.
+Is made up of different buildings, housing examples of the most important ecosystems from each of the planet’s seas and oceans and also a Dolphinarium, the largest in Europe.
 You may also enjoy a nice walk through the Turia Gardens, former riverbed of the Turia River along palm trees and orange trees, fountains and pine woods, aromatic plants and ponds, sports facilities and rose beds.
-At mid-morning departure northbound along the Mediterranean Coast to Catalonia, passing through Tarragona, the ancient roman city of Tarraco.
+We’ll depart northward along the Mediterranean Coast to Catalonia, passing through Tarragona, the ancient roman city of Tarraco.
 Arrival in Barcelona and end of our services.